Will Packer: 2022 Oscar ceremony

 Packer was named the Producer of the 94th Annual Academy Awards which aired on March 27, 2022.
 This marked his first "live" television production credit for a major show on a major television network (ABC) and was televised in more than 200 territories worldwide.
 The 94th Oscars was the highest-rated entertainment special in primetime on any network in two years in both total viewers (16.6 million) and adults 18-49 (3.8/28).
+Kelly Lawler of USA Today wrote of the ceremony, "It was equal parts boring and terrifying, cringe-worthy and interminable."

+Controversy

+The show was overshadowed by Will Smith walking on stage and slapping host Chris Rock after he made a joke about Smith's wife's, Jada Pinkett Smith's, hair.
+Packer immediately tweeted, "Welp...
+I said it wouldn't be boring", before deleting the tweet after criticism that he was being smug.
+He later tweeted that it was "a very painful moment for me".
+Variety reported that Packer "was the key to Smith remaining in his seat".
+Academy Board of Governors member Whoopi Goldberg defended Packer's decision to carry on with the show saying, "And the reason they didn't go and take him out is because that would have been another 15-, 20-minute explanation of why we're taking the Black man out five seconds before they're about to decide whether he's won an Oscar or not."

 Personal life

-Packer is a member of the Alpha Phi Alpha fraternity (inducted into the Beta Nu Chapter at FAMU).
+Packer is a member of Alpha Phi Alpha fraternity (inducted into the Beta Nu chapter at FAMU).
 Packer married his first wife Nina Packer (general manager of Bryant Management and Dir.
-Of Operations for Blueprint Group, the artist management firm for Lil' Wayne and his YMCMB label from 2007-2014) in July 2001 and they have two daughters together, Nija Packer and Maya Packer.
+Of Operations for Blueprint Group, the artist management firm for Lil' Wayne and his YMCMB label from 2007 to 2014).
+The Packer family is made up of Packer's son Dominique, and two daughters, Maya and Nija, from his previous relationship and Zion with Heather Hayslett.
 They were divorced in February 2009.
 Packer proposed to his fiancé Heather Hayslett live on stage at the 2013 Essence Music Festival.
 They were married in August 2015 in Georgia.